NCAR/CUPiD/README.md

 ## Project Vision

-CUPiD is a collaborative effort that unifies all CESM component diagnostics and provides
+CUPiD is a “one stop shop” that enables and integrates timeseries file generation, data standardization, diagnostics, and metrics from all CESM components.

-- Python code that
-  1. runs in an easy-to-generate conda environment, and
-  1. can be launched via CIME workflow or independently
-- Diagnostics for single/multiple runs and single/multiple components
-- Ability to call post-processing tools that other groups are working on
-- An API that makes it easy to include outside code
-- Ongoing support and software maintenance
+This collaborative effort aims to simplify the user experience of running diagnostics by calling post-processing tools directly from CUPiD, running all component diagnostics from the same tool as either part of the CIME workflow or independently, and sharing python code and a standard conda environment across components.

 ## Installing